HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 Install macOS Monterey using normal procedure.

 If the installation fails, set the SMBIOS to `iMac19,1`.
-After the installation finishes you can go back to `iMac15,1` SMBIOS.
+After the installation you can go back to `iMac15,1` SMBIOS.

 #### Post-Installation